-The CCCM dataset is used as input to radiative transfer calculations using the SOCRATES 114 (Suite Of Community RAdiative Transfer codes based on Edwards and Slingo) two-stream ra-115 diation scheme (Edwards and Slingo 1996) to obtain radiative fluxes and heating rates for each 116 profile.
-The CCCM group profiles provide cloud water content and liquid droplet effective ra-117 dius.
-Temperature, water vapor, surface and aerosol properties are also obtained from the CCCM 118 dataset, as described below, but do not vary within CERES footprints.
-The CCCM dataset includes 119 calculated profiles of irradiances and heating rates for each CERES footprint; our new calculations 120 are necessary to provide irradiances and heating rates for the individual cloud groups within each 121 CERES footprint, which are not available in the CCCM product.
-122
+The CCCM dataset is used as input to radiative transfer calculations using the Suite of Community Radiative Transfer Codes (SOCRATES) two-stream radiation scheme (Edwards and Slingo 1996) to obtain radiative fluxes and heating rates for each profile.
+The CCCM group profiles provide cloud water content and liquid droplet effective radius.
+Temperature, water vapor, and surface and aerosol properties are also obtained from the CCCM dataset, as described below, but do not vary within CERES footprints.
+The CCCM dataset includes calculated profiles of irradiances and heating rates for each CERES footprint; our new calculations are necessary to provide irradiances and heating rates for the individual cloud groups within each CERES footprint, which are not available in the CCCM product.

 The treatment of cloud in our radiative transfer calculations follows Bodas-Salcedo et al. (2016), except for two changes.
-First, we changed the cloud phase when the combination of cloud temperature (based on Goddard Earth Observing System Model (GEOS) reanalyses) and cloud phase

-(based on the CloudSat phase) reported by CCCM was unphysical (i.e., water cloud at tempera-126 tures below 233 K and ice cloud at temperatures above 273 K).
-Our second change relates to the 127 parametrization used within the radiative transfer model to calculate the single scattering proper-128 ties of clouds from the cloud bulk microphysical properties.
-We use a different parameterization of 129 ice single scattering properties (Baran et al. 2013), because it results in better agreement between 130 our calculations and the CERES measurements at the TOA.
-Our radiative transfer calculations 131 were quite sensitive to the choice of parametrization of ice single scattering properties.
-For exam-132 ple, using a different parametrization of ice single scattering properties (Baran et al. 2016) in our 133 calculations increases the mean TOA cloud radiative effects for all high cloud types, by 27 - 78134 W m-2 in the SW and by 5 - 21 W m-2 in the LW.
-135
+First, we changed the cloud phase when the combination of cloud temperature [based on Goddard Earth Observing System Model (GEOS) reanalyses] and cloud phase (based on the CloudSat phase) reported by CCCM was unphysical (i.e., water cloud at temperatures below 233 K and ice cloud at temperatures above 273 K).
+Our second change relates to the parameterization used within the radiative transfer model to calculate the single scattering properties of clouds from the cloud bulk microphysical properties.
+We use a different parameterization of ice single scattering properties (Baran et al. 2013) because it results in better agreement between our calculations and the CERES measurements at the TOA.
+Our radiative transfer calculations were quite sensitive to the choice of parameterization of ice single scattering properties.
+For example, using a different parameterization of ice single scattering properties (Baran et al. 2016) in our calculations increases the mean TOA cloud radiative effects for all high cloud types, by $27-78 \text{ W m}^{-2}$ for SW and by $5-21 \text{ W m}^{-2}$ for LW radiation.